lorleod/lorleod/README.md

 - 👋 Hi, I’m @lorleod
 - 👀 I’m interested in the places where Culture, Economics, Environment, and Tech meet
 - 🌱 I’m currently learning ...
 The basics of Comp Sci and Software Development
 - 💞️ I’m looking to collaborate on ...
-Learning to code and finding good work
+Learning to code and finding a supportive workplace to be a part of the team
 - 📫 How to reach me ...

 <!---